Everyone wants insurance. But barely anyone wants to be ‘sold’ one. This fact has exasperated insurance agents like crazy since the beginning of time.

 In our survey earlier this year, it shows that a majority of investors in Malaysia have an unrealistic expectation of 24% to 30% returns per annum on their investments.
 Please remember, if the investment proposal is too good to be true, then it probably is.

-This is why you’ll face some questions or resistance from insurance agents if you specifically request for term insurance options – they’ll want to know why you want to keep investment separate from insurance.
+This is why sometimes you’ll face some questions or resistance from insurance agents if you specifically request for term insurance options – they’ll want to know why you want to keep investment separate from insurance (also, less commission for them perhaps).
 Depending on your answer, you are either really brilliant with your finances, OR an overconfident idiot.
 No in-between.

 This is why self-awareness is important 🙂 I *hope* I’m the former, but it is absolutely possible that I’m the latter too.